draptik/reveal-js-template/README.md

 - Run the install script
 - It makes some opinionated changes (details will follow)

+# Prerequisites

+Only tested with Linux.
+YMMV dependent on your OS.

+- wget
+- tar

+Using RevealJs obviously requires NodeJs.
+This setup does not require NodeJs.

 # Initial setup

 After cloning this repo: